Majoramu/HTML-Exercises/README.md

-This is the link
+This is not an online website.

-file:///C:/Users/maria/Desktop/HTML/HTML-Ejemplo/Personal-Blog.hmt.htm
+To visualize the content, download both .htm and.css files